johan-gras/johan-gras.github.io/projects/bigcookingdata.md

 **[BigCookingData](https://github.com/johan-gras/Indoor-Tracking) is a full-stack data science project**.
 *It features a food companion app that recommends a new recipe each and every day based on your taste*.
 This application has been built from scratch without any structured data available for this purpose.
-Thus, a big chunk of the project was dedicaced to working around data.

-- **Scraped** over 100 000 cooking recipes from the web.
-- **Pre-processed** highly inconsistent data using NLP techniques.
-- **Created** new data by identifying cluster of data using kmeans, PCA and NLP...
-- **Clustered** data using un-supervised ML techniques (kmeans and PCA).
-- **Developed** a recommender system for recipes based on user-preferences and ingredient proximity.
-- **Built** a computer vision app that automatically register shopped food items.

 <div style="text-align: center;">
 	<figure>